 This weekend I cleaned 4 rooms, 1 large wool rug and 26 carpeted steps in a home it took me 5.5 hours working alone to complete the work!
 I block and tab some furniture (some I just clean around), pre-vacuum, pre-spray, hot water extract, dry with air pods and then groom.
 For this job I charged $291.00.
 (My prices are on the top end of the market for my area.)

 Steve, what’s going on?
 No matter how much I try to speed things up my jobs take way longer then I think they should.

 My competitors are performing work at a fraction of what I charge!
-So I assume they must be doing their jobs much quicker than me!
 I even heard one cleaner here locally bragging that he can do eight jobs in one day!
 At my current speed, Steve, I’m lucky to complete two!
 What am I doing wrong?
 Any advice on how to speed things up?